FORGEAR/GitHub-README-Showcase/README.md

 ## How to contribute

+- Submit an issue - This will let us know that you are participating in Hacktoberfest 2023.
+Please include your GitHub username in the issue description.
+Also make sure to add `manulthanura` as a assignee.
 - [Fork the repository](https://github.com/FORGEAR/GitHub-README-Showcase/fork) - This will create a copy of the repository in your own GitHub account.
 - Create a new branch - This will allow you to work on your changes without affecting the main repository.
 - Add the README files - you want to contribute.
 You can do this by cloning the repository to your local machine, adding the files, and then pushing the changes to your forked repository.